pa-innovation/ha-doppler/README.md

 ## Installation

+You will need our mobile app to get your Doppler setup and online.
+It is not recommended to actively use our App and Home Assistant at the same time.

 To install this integration into your Home Assistant we are recommending your use the Home Assistant Community Store or HACS.

 1. Use [HACS](https://hacs.xyz/docs/setup/download), in `HACS > Integrations > Explore & Add Repositories` search for "Sandman Doppler".
 After adding this `https://github.com/pa-innovation/ha-doppler/` as a custom repository.
 Skip to 7.